Bxvant/c0724-code-solutions/css-layout-classes/css-layout-classes-quiz-notes.md

 - Why do two div elements "vertically stack" on one another by default?

-- What is the default `flex-direction` of an element with `display: flex`?
+- What is the default `flex-direction` of an element with `display: flex`? horizontal , left to right
 - What are the three primary components of a page layout?
-(Which helper classes do you need?)
+(Which helper classes do you need?) header / body / footer

-- What is the minimum number of **columns** that you should put in a **row**?
+- What is the minimum number of **columns** that you should put in a **row**? at least one

-- What is the purpose of a **container**?
+- What is the purpose of a **container**? to house all the items or direct "children"

 ## Notes